TatoNaranjo/LasNotasDeTato/Hobbies/Languages/Portuguese/Gramática/Pronomes.md

-Part of the Portuguese [[Grammar]] where i can refer to somebody or something.
+Part of the Portuguese [[Gramática]] where i can refer to somebody or something.

 | **English**   | **Portuguese** |